angular/protractor/README.md

 Compatibility
 -------------

-Protractor 5 is compatible with nodejs v6 and newer.
+Protractor 6 is compatible with nodejs v8.8 and newer.
+Tests written in Protractor 6 must be written as async / await.

 Protractor works with AngularJS versions greater than 1.0.6/1.1.4, and is compatible with Angular applications.
 Note that for Angular apps, the `binding` and `model` locators are not supported.
 We recommend using `by.css`.

 Getting Started
 ---------------